Last updated date: March 27, 2026 | 4:43 pm

 the SEC approves the authorized capital the company will

-of shares the company can distribute.
+have, which is the maximum amount of shares the company can distribute.

 What are the two types of corporations?